-At the end of the day, men need a break too, and a fun gift is a great way to do that.
+At the end of the day, men need a break, too; a fun gift is a great way to do that.
 Even if you think it’s the stupidest thing in the world, if it makes him happy and helps him have fun, then it’s a great gift.
 Think through what he likes and consider how you can find something that is personal, practical, and fun.
-If you can check at least two of those categories, you’ll do great.
+You’ll do great if you can check at least two of those categories.
 If you check all three, then he’ll probably brag about it for years to come.

 If all else fails, remember you could just ask him to give you some ideas of things he’s been wanting.
 Many times men don’t mind having a basic idea of what you might be getting them.
 Don’t complicate it.
 Make buying gifts for the men in your life simple, and you might be surprised at the great reaction you’ll receive!